Emergent Spin Supersolids in Frustrated Quantum Materials: spin supersolids in easy-axis triangular antiferromagnets

 where $S_i^\alpha$ ($\alpha=x,y,z$) denotes the $\alpha$ component of the spin-$\frac{1}{2}$ operator at site $i$ and $S_i^\pm=S_i^x\pm {\mathrm i}S_i^y$.
 A combination of analytical arguments~\cite{murthy1997superfluids,burkov2005superfluid} and numerical studies~\cite{wessel2005supersolid, heidarian2005persistent, melko2005supersolid, boninsegni2005supersolid, melko2006striped, gan2007supersolidity, sen2008variational, wang2009extended, jiang2009supersolid, zhang2011supersolid, jiang2012pair} in the boson models has established the existence of a robust supersolid phase over an extended regime in the quantum phase diagram parameterized by $t/V$ and the boson density $\rho$.
-Although early studies of triangular-lattice boson models were primarily motivated by possible realizations in ultracold atoms, recent interest has shifted toward the corresponding spin models with easy-axis antiferromagnetic Heisenberg interactions, commonly referred to as the XXZ Heisenberg model [see Eq.~(\ref{eq_H_spin_half})].
+Although early studies of triangular-lattice boson models were primarily motivated by possible realizations in ultracold atoms, recent interest has shifted toward the corresponding spin models with easy-axis antiferromagnetic Heisenberg interactions, commonly referred to as the XXZ Heisenberg model [Equation~(\ref{eq_H_spin_half})].

-It should be noted that the hopping amplitude $t$ becomes negative when mapped from the spin-$\frac{1}{2}$ XXZ model if $J_{xy}$ is assumed to be positive~\cite{melko2005supersolid}.
+It should be noted that the hopping amplitude $t$ in Equation~(\ref{eq_boson_H}) becomes negative when mapped from the spin-$\frac{1}{2}$ XXZ model if $J_{xy}$ is assumed to be positive~\cite{melko2005supersolid}.
 Positive and negative values of $t$ correspond to unfrustrated and frustrated hopping, respectively~\cite{wang2009extended}.
-Nevertheless, the phase diagrams of the two models remain closely related, as they can be connected by a sign transformation~\cite{jiang2009supersolid}.
-Fig.~\ref{Fig_1_mapping} illustrates the similar phase diagrams in the hard-core boson model and the spin-$\frac{1}{2}$ XXZ model.
-The supersolid phase of the boson model occupies the small-$t/V$ regime near half filling, as shown in Fig.~\ref{Fig_1_mapping} (a).
-It corresponds to the easy-axis regime ($J_{z}/J_{xy}>1$) near zero magnetization in the spin model, as shown in Fig.~\ref{Fig_1_mapping} (b)~\cite{heidarian2010supersolidity,gallegos2025phase}.
-Triangular-lattice compounds with this type of effective interaction therefore provide an ideal platform for realizing and tuning spin supersolid phases using an out-of-plane magnetic field.
+Nevertheless, the phase diagrams of the frustrated and unfrustrated models remain closely related, as they can be connected by a sign transformation at strong repulsion $|t|/V\ll 1$~\cite{jiang2009supersolid}.
+Figure~\ref{Fig_1_mapping} illustrates the similar phase diagrams in the unfrustrated hard-core boson model and the spin-$\frac{1}{2}$ XXZ Heisenberg model.
+The supersolid phase of the boson model occupies the small-$t/V$ regime near half filling of $\rho=0.5$, as shown in Figure~\ref{Fig_1_mapping}a~\cite{wessel2005supersolid}.
+It corresponds to the easy-axis regime ($J_{z}/J_{xy}>1$) near zero magnetization in the spin model, as shown in Figure~\ref{Fig_1_mapping}b~\cite{heidarian2010supersolidity,gallegos2025phase}.
+Triangular-lattice compounds with this type of effective interaction therefore provide an ideal platform for realizing and tuning spin supersolid phases by applying an out-of-plane magnetic field.